d-smith/sfs3-embedded/README.md

 The `sample-service` directory contains an implementation of the pattern discussed above.
 To run the sample, set the following environment variables:

-* AWS_PROFILE - name of the profile configured with credentials to access AWS.
-The managed policy in `svcpolicy.yml` provides the minimum policy needed to create and describe the step function state machine execution created by this project.
+* START_ENDPOINT - full url of the POST endpoint for the `start-process` resource.
-* AWS_REGION
+* STATE_ENDPOINT - full URL of the GET endpoint for the `process-state` resource.
-* BUCKET_NAME - name of the input bucket to write input into, created when  the state-machine stack was installed.
+* APIKEY - api key associated with the API deployment

-* STEP_FN_ARN - step function ARN created by the state-machine stack.
+The endpoints and keys can be obtained using the `sls info` command.

 With the environment variables set, to run the sample: